ben854719/AI-Gateway-Evolution-Moving-from-Requests-to-Results-via-Intent/README.md

 ## Objective:

 The application aims to develop an intent-driven AI assistant that seamlessly supports the users with daily tasks by acting as a reminder, contextual helper, and agentic AI.
 It will translate reports into English, French, Spanish, and Chinese based on the user requests, without any issues of prompting.
-The backend utilizes Node.js (Express), BullMQ, and node-cron for task orchestration, while PyTorch predicts the user’s intent and Matplotlib visualizes a task trigger to optimize the engagement from the user.
+The backend utilizes Node.js (Express), BullMQ, and python sheduler for task orchestration, while PyTorch predicts the user’s intent and Matplotlib visualizes a task trigger to optimize the engagement from the user.
 The frontend features an interactive UI that previews NLP interpretation.
 The Key metrics includes an achieving at least 90% intent accuracy, less than 500ms latency, 60% daily engagement, and 95% translation precision.

 ## Video of the project: